JhaGauravKr/Flappy-Bird/README.md

 Gameplay Instructions:

 Controls:
-Press any key or tap the screen to make the bird flap its wings and ascend.
+Press space key to make the bird flap its wings and ascend.
 Scoring:
-In both versions, players earn one point for each pipe the bird successfully passes through without colliding.
+In both versions, players earn one point for each pipe the bird passes through without colliding or colliding in case of flappyunlimited.
 Game Over:
-In flappy.py, the game ends when the bird collides with any pipe.
+In flappy.py, the game ends when the bird collides with any pipe or with the ground or touches the ceiling.
 In flappyunlimited.py, the game ends when the bird collides with the ground or touches the ceiling.
 Project Purpose: